Data analysis

 - Functional Data Analysis for Speech Research by Michele Gubian is a collection of workshop materials on Functional Data Analysis with a focus on speech research data.

-The overview by Etz et al., How to become a Bayesian in eight easy steps: An annotated reading list, is a good place to start from if you want to learn more about Bayesian statistics and inference.
+The overview by Etz et al. (2018), How to become a Bayesian in eight easy steps: An annotated reading list, is a good place to start from if you want to learn more about Bayesian statistics and inference.

-For an more practice-oriented introduction, you should read Statistical (Re)thinking (see above).
+For an more practice-oriented introduction, you should read McElreath (2020).

 The learnB4SS workshop is an introduction to Bayesian analysis for the Speech Sciences.
 It requires familiarity with linear models and Null Hypothesis Significance Testing.